Rags to riches Ngannou ready to spoil Joshua’s heavyweight title plans

 — موسم الرياض | Riyadh Season (@RiyadhSeason) March 6, 2024

-A rags to riches story
+A rags-to-riches story

-Ngannou once toiled in a sand mine, scavenged for food to avoid starvation and slept rough in a car park, so facing former two-time world heavyweight champion Joshua is just another stop on his rags to riches journey.
+Ngannou once toiled in a sand mine, scavenged for food to avoid starvation and slept rough in a car park, so facing former two-time world heavyweight champion Joshua is just another stop on his rags-to-riches journey.

 “I’ve had a lot of experience in life,” the softly-spoken Cameroon-born fighter said with characteristic understatement.